 I took the Metra train downtown, then walked to State Street and caught the Red Line subway/el to Addison Street, a block from the park.
 It took two hours and 45 minutes to get from my house to Wrigley.
 I waited by the Harry Carey statue outside the bleacher gate and ate one of the Blue Bunny ice cream bars that a pleasant young lady was handing out for free.

-When Linda and her friends arrived, we headed to our seats.
+When my sister and her friends arrived, we headed to our seats.
 We were one section over — maybe 40 feet — from where I sat for the first game of this home stand.
 It was a hot day — the temperature/humidity index sat at 90º — and there wasn’t much breeze where we were, but I was very glad we were out of the sun.

 I purchased a hot dog, fries and a Diet Pepsi.
 I expect to pay more at the park, but this was ridiculous.